Agali, Palakkad

-Agali is a small town in Palakkad district in the state of Kerala, India.
-It forms a part of the Agali gram panchayat.
+Agali is a village in Palakkad district in the state of Kerala, India.
+It forms a part of the Agali Grama Panchayat.

 Silent Valley National Park

 Agali is the nearest town for travelling to Silent Valley National Park.
 There are three Lodges and several resorts in Agali town catering to tourists coming to Silent Valley, as the town is only 16 kilometers from the Park.

 Demographics

-As of 2011 Indian census, Agali village had population of 22,327 with an area spread over 76 km² where males constitute 11,239 and females constitute 11,088.
+As of 2011 Indian census, Agali village had population of 22,327 with an area spread over 76 km2 where males constitute 11,239 and females constitute 11,088.
 Population of children in the age group of 0-6 was 2,346 where 1,195 are males and 1,151 are females.
 Overall literacy of Agali village was 79.9% lower than state average of 94% among which male literacy was 84.2% and female literacy was 75.5%.